Unifying and benchmarking state-of-the-art quantum error mitigation techniques: Implementation Details

 \subsection{Zero Noise Extrapolation}

-In the simulations described above, we use two noise levels $c \in \{1,2\}$ and linear extrapolation.
-We compared this approach to linear extrapolation for $c \in \{1,2,3\}$ and exponential extrapolation for both $c \in \{1,2\}$ and $c \in \{1,2,3\}$ and found that it is the best one in general.
+In the simulations described above, when implementing ZNE we use two noise levels $c \in \{1,2\}$ and linear extrapolation.
+For the case of random quantum circuits, we compared this approach to exponential extrapolation (defined as in Ref.~\cite{giurgica2020digital}) and linear extrapolation with $c \in \{1,2,3\}$ and found that the method we employ works best in general.
+We present details of this comparison in Appendix~\ref{app:ZNE_levels}.

 When scaling the noise in our simulations we use factors $c=2,3$.
 To implement $c=2$ we replace $XX(\theta)$ by $XX(\alpha)XX(\theta - \alpha)$ with $\alpha$ chosen randomly.
 We treat $R_Z$ and $R_Y$ in the same way.
 To implement $c=3$ we replace $XX(\theta)$ by $XX(\theta)XX(\alpha)XX(-\alpha)$ performing an identity insertion.
 Again, we treat $R_Z$ and $R_Y$ in the same way.
 Both procedures scale the number of all types of gates in our random quantum circuits by the noise level.